-Many organizations are increasingly adopting open source search engines as their integrated platform to provide massive search query requests for their various content sources such as databases, intranets and CMS repositories.
+Many organizations are increasingly adopting open source search engines as their integrated platform to provide massive search query requests for their various content sources such as databases, elastic intranets and CMS repositories.
 ElasticSearch is one of the hottest open source (enterprise) search engines nowadays.

 With regard to Hippo CMS, in many use cases, people want to index documents in the enterprise search engine whenever documents get published in Hippo CMS, and update or delete the indexed documents whenever the documents get depublished.
 So they will be able to use the Enterprise Search frontend application for various content sources and web applications.